 The strategic value of the Red Sea increased further in the 1930s, when oil began to flow from the Persian Gulf into Europe and the United States.

 Since that time, oil has become the chief commodity driving economic growth and military preparedness around the world.
-Thus, controlling the Red Sea and its two gates—the Suez Canal and the Bab el-Mandeb Strait—became critical for maintaining the peace of the world.
+Thus, controlling the Red Sea and its two gates—the Suez Canal and the Bab el-Mandeb—became critical for maintaining the peace of the world.

 Now rather suddenly, Iran—the world’s greatest state sponsor of terrorism—has basically become the gatekeeper to this strategic asset.
 This really does threaten the peace of the world!

 Now, there is a big difference.
 Britain is nowhere to be seen.
 And to its great shame, the United States is actually supporting the Iranian takeover of Yemen!
-You can read more about this in our article on page 5.
+You can read more about this in Chapter 2.